PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 ## Tooltip Adjustments
 Numerous fixes and additions have been made to tooltips to improve their clarity.
-Some of these may be toggled off from the Tooltips tab in the settings menu.
+Some of these may be toggled off or reconfigured from the "Tooltips" tab in the settings menu.

 ### General
 - Delay for simple tooltips appearing is customizable in the settings menu.